DuBard School for Language Disorders

 30 ALTA credits

 Program completion requirements: Participants are expected to complete the entire program.
-Individuals who do not complete the full program will not be recommended for ASHA CEUs.
-No partial credit will be provided. if attending the course virtually, participants will need access to a device with internet access to complete the course.
+Individuals who do not complete the full program will not be recommended for CEUs.
+No partial credit will be provided.
+If attending the course virtually, participants will need access to a device with internet access to complete the course.
+See the registration page for details on CEU credits.

 Course Instructors